kristenvaccaro/antisocial-computing/assignments.md

 [You can find an example here.](https://docs.google.com/document/d/1xnyh6LR37LNxcXigP8CcUX3-HTtBg5OymjAhmnnJtcM/edit?usp=sharing)

-Scribe notes will be due three days after your assigned date (excluding weekends).
+Scribe notes will be due one week after your assigned date.

 If your scribe notes need improvement, you will be given feedback by the instructors and allowed to resubmit up to two times.